WillBurdett/MTD-Learning/README.md

 Note: The app is running on port 8080 and mongo-express is running on 8081

 Currect endpoints you can test:
-- GET - returns all 'foo'.
-URL = localhost:8080/foo
+- GET - returns all foo

-- GET - returns the first 'foo' with a given name.
-URL = localhost:8080/foo/{name}
+- GET - returns the first foo with a given name

-- POST - add your own 'foo' to the collection
+- POST - add your own foo to the collection
-  URL = localhost:8080/foo
-  Request Body =

 | URL              | Request Type  | Description                                                             |
 | -------------    | ------------- | ---------------------                                                   |